LuisGC/blog/content/blog/2019/02/fosdem-2019.md

 We hear a lot that Blockchain is the future but what kind of world do we want to see blockchain make?
 We no longer live in a world where we can forget or ignore the consequences and the social impact of our work.
 Deb explained some of the most controversial aspects of this technology:

-* Do the upsides (transparecy, distributed control, etc.) compensate the downsides?
+* Do the upsides (transparency, distributed control, etc.) compensate the downsides?
 * Will Blockchain just make the richest people richer?
 * If not all the contracting parties understand or can even read the contract... is it legitimate enough?
 * What will happen if a corporation or group of them owns the majority of the nodes?
 * Can we maintain this using just solar powered energy?

 [**Mattermost’s Approach to Layered Extensibility in Open Source**](https://fosdem.org/2019/schedule/event/mattermost_layered_extensibility/), by Corey Hulen

+Corey, CTO and co-founder of Mattermost, explained how their platform enables extensibility by their users.
+He claimed that almost 100% of what you see in the UI is accessible via standard REST API calls.
+Another important aspect to enable extensibility is that the complete data model is open enabling easy load, extraction and manipulation.
+Client side customizations for the interfaces, extensible APIs, incoming and outgoing webhooks and powerful plugins.

+I expected more architectural contents but the talk was clear and very detailed so I learned a couple of nice concepts anyway.

 [**The right to data portability (and why it's a very bad idea)**](https://fosdem.org/2019/schedule/event/gdpr_and_dtp_vs_data_portability_and_freedom/), by Laurent Chemla